AASP Code of Ethical Principles and Standards

 Questions or Concerns Related to Ethics

-- Members of the AASP Ethics Committee are available to answer questions that may arise when ethical uncertainties arise in your practice of sport and exercise psychology.
+- Members of the AASP Ethics Committee are available to answer questions that may arise when ethical uncertainties arise in your practice of sport, exercise, and performance psychology.

 - Concerns about the ethical behavior of any AASP member should be directed to the Chair of the Ethics Committee.

 - Questions regarding research ethics can be directed to the Editor of the Journal of Applied Sport Psychology.